If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Before You Buy A New Board

-You might just need a new ironing board cover, not a whole new board.
-Check the quality of the whole board before deciding.
+You might just need a new ironing board cover rather than a completely new unit.
+Check the padding and stability of your current setup first.

 Rusted and dirty clothes iron